YOU CAN DIG YOUR OWN WELL

 We've been fortunate enough to receive some input from Bob Tabor, a real well driller who has been drilling wells all of his life.
 Please be sure and check out the page - "from a REAL Well Driller."

-Bill in Tampa, Florida has developed a water well drilling technique extremely similar to ours.
+Bill in Tampa, Florida has developed a very similar water well drilling technique.
 He has been wildly successful.
 Bill has helped his neighbors drill a bunch of wells his protocols may be useful to you.
 Look under "Another Home Driller!!"

 For drillers interested in moving up to the next level: be sure and check out the section on mud pump drilling.
 It is absolutely the way to go if you can buy or borrow a mud pump (sometimes called a trash pump).
 It costs more than the two hose method but is still a lot less expensive than hiring a driller.